realcopacetic/skin.copacetic/README.md

 ### Changelog
 ---
+**1.1.25**
+- Fixed label to show on homescreen screensaver when no clearlogo present Still to do:
+- OSD : (still to update --> Buttons, Settings, Stars, icon_Player)
+- login background
+- Fix video playlist

+**1.1.24**
+- Disabled debugging flag

 **1.1.23**
 - Fixed alignment bug and missing scrollbar on smartplaylisteditor window that could cause list of rules to exceed the sie of the panel https://github.com/realcopacetic/skin.copacetic/issues/129
 - Added star rating widget to videoosd controls allowing user to view/set a userrating from videosd screen
 - Added language and subtitle quick toggles to videoosd screen

-Still to do:
-- OSD : (still to update --> Buttons, Settings, Stars, icon_Player)
-- login background
-- Fix video playlist

 **1.1.22**
 - Added navigation from new infoscreen extra details pane.
 Pressing down will navigate to widgets.